sightmachine/SimpleCV/README.markdown

 _a kinder, gentler machine vision python library_

 SimpleCV is an interface for Open Source machine vision libraries in Python.
 It provides a consise, readable interface for cameras, image manipulation, feature extraction, and format conversion.
-Our vision is to give casual users a comprehensive interface for basic machine vision functions and an elegant programming interface for advanced users.
+Our mission is to give casual users a comprehensive interface for basic machine vision functions and an elegant programming interface for advanced users.

 Required Libraries
 ----------------------